 Feeding Java Finches

 Although these birds became famous for eating rice in the wild, captive Java finches prefer to eat a good, high-quality seed mix.
 Many Java finch owners report success feeding them mixes that are formulated for parakeets rather than finches.
 They will pick out any seeds they don't want and leave a considerable mess, so it's important to adapt the food to what they will eat.

 For balanced nutrition, their diet should be supplemented with items such as nuts, grains, and finely chopped, fresh bird-safe fruits and vegetables.
 Your birds will also enjoy crushed egg or oyster shells, which provides extra calcium.
-Though some do, most javas are not fond of cuttlebones.
+Most javas are not fond of cuttlebones.